syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 ## Show or Hide Columns dynamically

-You can show or hide gantt columns dynamically using external buttons by invoking the `ShowColumns` or `HideColumns` method.
+You can show or hide gantt component columns dynamically using external buttons by invoking the `ShowColumns` or `HideColumns` method.

 ```csharp
 @using Syncfusion.Blazor.Gantt